jackdegen/nba-props/README.md

 $ jupyter-lab
 ```
 - This should have opened up a **Jupyter Notebook** in your browser.
-- Go to `src/settings/params` and toggle the top two settings to how you would like.
 - Go to the navigation menu, and open `src/main.py`.
-- Click the fast-forward icon near the top, next to the drop-down menu that says 'Code', alternatively you can run each code step by step.
+- Toggle settings in first cell for `SITE` and `MODE`.
+- Run the cells either one by one or with fast-forward button, just be wary of last cell.
-- Be careful with the cell containing the following: `handler.constant_scrape()`:
+- Need to be careful with the cell containing the following: `handler.constant_scrape()`:
     - Running an infinite loop to update data and add any new players.
     - However, it will need to be manually stopped in order to make notebook interactive again.
-    - Doing so will trigger a `KeyboardInterruption` error, that is not an actual error it is a result of shutting down the loop.
+    - Doing so will trigger a `KeyboardInterrupt` error, that is not an actual error it is a result of shutting down the loop.
     - All data will have been saved and updated behind the scenes, will not be any output since it runs quietly in background.
 - A new file will have been created in `data/` containing the info for the NBA slate that day for whichever site you specified.
 - You can also view the data within the JupyterNotebook as a pandas DataFrame by going to the bottom, and in a new cell just type `df` and either hit Shift + Enter or the Play button near the top to execute the cell.